A Proof of the Marmi-Moussa-Yoccoz conjecture for rotation numbers of high type: Lipschitz

 \begin{proof} {\em Part 1):} The idea of the proof is similar to a step in the proof of Lemma~\ref{L:horizontal-direction}, which uses the model map for the linearizing coordinate.
 Recall the model map $H_\gb:= H_{f_\gb}$ introduced in the proof of Lemma~\ref{L:vertical-direction}, and the decomposition $L_\gb=H_\gb\circ G_\gb^{-1}$.
 By virtue of the uniform bounds on $|\partial v''_\gb/\partial \gb|$ and $|\partial F_\gb/\partial \gb|$ obtained in Lemmas~\ref{L:horizontal-direction} and \ref{L:horizontal-estimate-lift}, respectively, $|\partial H_\gb/\partial \gb|$ and $|\partial H_\gb^{-1}/\partial\gb|$ are uniformly bounded over the domain and the image of $H_\gb$, respectively.

-Recall that $G_\gb([0])=[0]$, for all $\gb$.
-Moreover, the complex dilatations of these maps are uniformly bounded by a universal constant times $|\gb-\ga|$, as in Equation~\eqref{E:dilatation-of-Omega}.
-From the singular integral representation of the solution of Beltrami Equation, see \cite{Leh87}, one can see that on any compact part of the cylinder, $|G_\gb\circ G_\ga^{-1}(w)-w|$ and $|G_\gb^{-1}\circ G_\ga(w)-w|$ are bounded by a uniform constant times $|\gb-\ga|$.
+Recall that the norm of the complex dilation of the map $H_\gb$, $|\gm_{f_\gb}|$, is uniformly bounded from above by a constant $<1$, independent of $\gb$.
+Thus, the norm of the complex dilation of $G_\gb$, $|\gm(G_\gb)|= |\gm_{f_\gb}|$, is uniformly bounded from above by a constant $<1$.
+We have the normalization $G_\gb([0])=[0]$, for all $\gb$.
+The norms of the complex dilatations of $G_\gb\circ G_\ga^{-1}$ and $G_\gb^{-1}\circ G_\ga$ are uniformly bounded from above by a universal constant times $|\gb-\ga|$, as in Equation~\eqref{E:dilatation-of-Omega}.
+By the classical results on the dependence of the solution of the Beltrami equation on the Beltrami coefficient, see \cite[Section 5.1]{AhBe60}, for $w$ on a given compact part of the cylinder, $|G_\gb\circ G_\ga^{-1}(w)-w|$ and $|G_\gb^{-1}\circ G_\ga(w)-w|$ are bounded from above by a uniform constant times $|\gb-\ga|$.
+(The uniform constant depends only on the compact set.)

 Combining the above bounds, we have

 Similarly,

 {\em Part 2):}\footnote{We wish to compare $L_\gb$ to a model map near the right end of the domain, but, the issue here is that near $1/\gb$ we do not \textit{a priori} have a well behaving normalization for a model map, like $H_\gb(0)=\cp_\gb$.} Consider the conformal map $\widehat{L}_\gb:=T_{-1/\gb}\circ L_\gb \circ T_{1/\gb}$ defined on the strip $\re w\in [-1/\ga, -\B{k}]$.
 Recall that $\Dom F_\gb \supseteq \D{C}\setminus B(\D{Z}/\gb, K_9)$ and $F_\gb$ is univalent on this complement, proved in Lemma~\ref{L:basic-estimates-lift}.
 Since $F_\gb \circ T_{1/\gb}=T_{1/\gb} \circ F_\gb$ and $L_\gb\circ T_1= F_\gb\circ L_\gb$, we have $\widehat{L}_\gb\circ T_1= F_\gb\circ \widehat{L}_\gb$.
 Moreover, $\widehat{L}_\gb(-1/\gb)= \cp_\gb-1/\gb$, where $\cp_\gb$ is the critical point of $F_\gb$ with $L_\gb(0)= \cp_\gb$.
 First we introduce a model map $\widehat{H}_\gb: [0,1]\times \D{R} \to \Dom F_\gb$ for $\widehat{L}_\gb$, that is appropriately normalized at infinity.